PDC-support/PDC-support-web/support-docs/docs/basics/quickstart.md

 # Change from the PrgEnv cray to the PrgEnv gnu environment
 ml PDC/23.12
 ml cpeGNU/23.12
-# Lmod is automatically replacing "cpeGNU 23 12" with "PrgEnv gnu 8 5 0"
+#Lmod is automatically replacing "cpeGNU/23.12" with "PrgEnv-gnu/8.5.0".
-# Lmod is automatically replacing "cce 17 0 0" with "gcc 12 3"
+#Lmod is automatically replacing "cce/17.0.0" with "gcc-native/12.3".
-# Lmod is automatically replacing "PrgEnv cray 8 5 0" with "cpeGNU 23 12"
+#Lmod is automatically replacing "PrgEnv-cray/8.5.0" with "cpeGNU/23.12".
-# Due to MODULEPATH changes  the following have been reloaded
+#Due to MODULEPATH changes, the following have been reloaded:
-# 1  cray libsci 23 12 5     2  cray mpich 8 1 28
+#  1) cray-libsci/23.12.5     2) cray-mpich/8.1.28

 # Check which compiler the cc compiler wrapper is pointing to
 cc --version
-gcc-12 (SUSE Linux) 12.3.0
+# gcc-12 (SUSE Linux) 12.3.0

 ml
-# The listing reveals that cray libsci 23 12 5 is already loaded
+# The listing reveals that cray-libsci/23.12.5 is already loaded

 # In addition  the program needs linking also to a Fourier transform library
 ml spider fftw
 # gives a listing of available Fourier transform libraries
 # Load a recent version of the Cray FFTW library with
-ml cray-fftw/3.3.10.6
+ml cray-fftw/3.3.10.7

 # Build the code with
 cc fftw_test.c -o fftw_test.x

 # Test the code in interactive session
 # First queue to get one reserved core for 10 minutes
 salloc -n 1 -t 0:10:00 -A <project name> -p shared
 # wait for the core  Then run the program with